telerik/xamarin-forms-docs/controls/listview/features/listview-features-selection.md

 To enable it the **SelectionMode** property should be set to **SelectionMode.Multiple**.
 This mode allows users to select more than one item.
 Here is how it looks.

-Figure 1: ListView MultipleSelection in Android
+Figure 3: Multiple Selection in Android

 ![ListView MultipleSelection Android](images/listview-features-selection-multiple-android.png)

-Figure 1: ListView MultipleSelection in iOS
+Figure 4: Multiple Selection in iOS

 ![ListView MultipleSelection iOS](images/listview-features-selection-multiple-ios.png)